dblblind-author/paper2026-code/README.md

 - CLI scripts expose parameters with `--help`.
 - Non-CLI scripts in this repo use constants at the top of each file (for example `GRID_PKL`, `EVENTS_PKL`, `OUT_PATH`, `N_RUNS`).
 - Folder-level `README.md` files document each script's parameters and defaults.

-## Code-only git policy
-A root `.gitignore` is included to keep only source/docs tracked by default.
-Existing tracked data files remain tracked until explicitly removed from git index.